-NT 520 Matthew 3

-This course is an exegetical study which seeks to understand the unique theological contribution of Matthew.
+NT 520 Matthew 3 This course is an exegetical study which seeks to understand the unique theological contribution of Matthew.
 Authorship, date, life setting, and structure are addressed.
-The content of the book is examined exegetically, with special attention given to the Sermon on the Mount.
+The content of the book is examined exceptically, with special attention given to the Sermon on the Mount.
 (Greek & English credit available)

-NT 521 Mark 3

-This Gospel of Mark is studied in the light of recent research, the results of which are surveyed with attention to those scholars whose contributions have been the most significant.
+NT 521 Mark 3 This Gospel of Mark is studied in the light of recent research, the results of which are surveyed with attention to those scholars whose contributions have been the most significant.
 Introductory matters include: authorship, provenance, purpose, and date.
 Selected passages are examined in an exegetical manner.
-(Greek & English credit available)

-NT 522 Luke 3

-This Gospel is studied under the following inquiries: authorship, date, circumstances of writing, and composition of the book.
+(Greek & English credit available) NT 522 Luke 3 This Gospel is studied under the following inquiries: authorship, date, circumstances of writing, and composition of the book.
 Attention is given to the theology of Luke.
 Specific passages are selected for exegesis.
-(Greek & English credit available)

-NT 523 John 3

-This course begins with an investigation of the authorship, date, circumstances of writing, and composition of the Fourth Gospel.
+(Greek & English credit available) NT 523 Gospel of John 3 This course begins with an investigation of the authorship, date, circumstances of writing, and composition of the Fourth Gospel.
 A narrative reading of the book's content is offered which gives due attention to the Gospel's structure, story line, plot development, and major characters.
 Passages dealing with the roles of women, healing, holiness, the Holy Spirit, and footwashing receive detailed attention.
-(Greek & English credit available)

-NT 524 Acts 3

-This course is an exegetical study of the Acts of the Apostles.
+(Greek & English credit available) NT 524 Acts 3 This course is an exegetical study of the Acts of the Apostles.
 After a brief look at matters of introduction, attention is concentrated on the history and theology of the early church, especially as these are relevant for the Pentecostal faith.
-(Greek & English credit available)

-NT 525 Romans 3

-An exegetical study of Paul's thought and doctrine as articulated in this, the greatest of his epistles.
+(Greek & English credit available) NT 525 Romans 3 An exegetical study of Paul's thought and doctrine as articulated in this, the greatest of his epistles.
 The course is designed to give a brief overview of the history of the scholarship on Romans and to discuss such inquiries as authorship, date, and circumstances of the writing of the epistle.
-The emphasis is on the theology of the epistle and its contemporary applications.(Greek & English credit available)

-NT 526 1 Corinthians 3

-This letter is studied under the following inquiries: authorship, date, circumstances of writing, and conditions in Corinth.
-Emphasis is given to its theology, its Pentecostal emphases, and the relevance of its theological principles for the contemporary church, especially in reference to spiritual gifts.(Greek & English credit available)

-NT 527 2 Corinthians 3

-This letter is studied under the following inquiries: authorship, date, circumstances of writing, and conditions in Corinth.
+The emphasis is on the theology of the epistle and its contemporary applications.(Greek & English credit available) NT 526 1 Corinthians 3 This letter is studied under the following inquiries: authorship, date, circumstances of writing, and conditions in Corinth.
+Emphasis is given to its theology, its Pentecostal emphases, and the relevance of its theological principles for the contemporary church, especially in reference to spiritual gifts.(Greek & English credit available) NT 527 2 Corinthians 3 This letter is studied under the following inquiries: authorship, date, circumstances of writing, and conditions in Corinth.
 Emphasis is given to its theology, its Pentecostal emphases, and the relevance of its theological principles for the contemporary church.
-(Greek & English credit available)

-NT 528 Galatians 3

-An exegetical study of the epistle in light of such inquiries as its religious and historical background, date and purpose.
-Special emphasis will be placed on basic theological concepts: grace, law, justification, sanctification, etc. (Greek & English credit available)
+(Greek & English credit available) NT 528 Galatians 3 An exceptical study of the epistle in light of such inquiries as its religious and historical background, date and purpose.
+Special emphasis will be placed on basic theological concepts: grace, law, justification, sanctification, etc. (Greek

+& English credit available)

+Pastoral Epistles credit available) Hebrews James (Greek & English credit available) 1.2 & 3 John Jude This epistle is studied under the following inquiries: authorship, date, provenance, and destination.
+The place of Jude in the early church is considered.
+Jude's use of apocryphal literature is also addressed.

+NT 544 Revelation

+This course begins with an examination of the structure, nature, provenance, and effective history of the Apocalypse.
+A careful reading of the text of the Apocalypse follows, which is a major focus of the course.
+The major theological emphases of the Apocalypse are also discussed in detail.(Greek & English credit available)

-NT 530 Philippians 3
+NT 530 Philippians